vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

   </section>
 </details>

-- Use the active voice to give a sense of action to the user.
+- Use the active voice to give the user a sense of action.

 <details>
   <summary><b>Show example</b></summary>